psykojello/unity3d-store/README.md

 #### Simulator build

 To run your app in the simulator select the checkbox in the Soomla config panel.
-This option copy the right assembly into the Assets/Plugins/WP8/ folder
+This option copies the right assembly into the Assets/Plugins/WP8/ folder

 #### Clone and Develop on Windows (workaround)